celpax/dailypulse-resources/README.md

 This project includes some files to help during the graphic design of your DailyPulse integration.
 The followign picture shows how DailyPulse users normally see the dashboard.
 ![DailyPulse Dashboard](http://www.celpax.com/wp-content/uploads/2014/09/Dashboard-DailyPulse.jpg)

+# About
-This project includes some of the graphic elements used and references to the reset, in case you find them useful!
+This project includes some of the graphic elements used and references to the rest, in case you find them useful!
 # Package manager
 Some of the graphic elements are distributed via the [bower package manager](http://bower.io/).
 In their own words: